ADVOCATES FOR INJURED CONSTRUCTION WORKERS

 - If possible, take photographs of the work site and any tools or equipment involved in the accident

 - Collect names and contact information of witnesses to the accident, including coworkers and bystanders

 - Document any changes in your health due to the construction accident as well as any visits with a doctor

 - Contact an experienced construction injury attorney

 As is the case in most personal injury cases, construction accident lawsuits benefit from starting the legal process as soon as possible.
-Thomas J. Henry Injury Attorneys will take immediate action on your case and start collecting and preserving evidence, researching case law, and determining which expert witnesses to utilize on your behalf
+Our work injury lawyers will take immediate action on your case and start collecting and preserving evidence, researching case law, and determining which expert witnesses to utilize on your behalf

 CONSTRUCTION ACCIDENT INJURY STATISTICS

 According to the U.S. Bureau of Labor Statistics (BLS) and the Occupational Safety and Health Administration (OSHA), in 2015,